I Accuse!: Production

 The film was known as Captain Dreyfus before being retitled I Accuse.

-The location work was done in Belgium, as the French army refused to allow filming in France.
+Due to the film's unflattering portrayal of the French military, the government refused to allow filming in Paris.
+Instead, the film was shot on-location in Belgium, West Germany, and MGM-British Studios in Borehamwood, England.
 Filming finished by June 1957.

+Release

+The film premiered in Cape Town, South Africa on 18 February 1958.
+It went into general release in the United States on 5 March 1958, and in the United Kingdom on 15 February 1959.

 I Accuse! was a box office flop.
 It earned $190,000 in the US and Canada and $475,000 elsewhere, leading to a loss of $1,415,000.

 Reception

 Variety called the film "strong, if plodding, entertainment."
 The publication said Ferrer's performance is "a wily, impeccable one, but it comes from the intellect rather than the heart and rarely causes pity."

 The Philadelphia Inquirer was unimpressed: "For no immediately apparent reason, the Dreyfus scandal...is being given a new screen airing....more zeal than art....Gore Vidal's plodding writing is almost constantly at odds with the overly melodramatic or numbed performances director-star Ferrer has elicited from himself and his cast....If Ferrer underplays drastically, the reverse must be said for almost everyone else in the large, hard-pressed cast."

 New York Times critic Bosley Crowther wrote that the film's "studious and generally valid re-enactment of the highlights of the case offers rewards," but said the film lacked excitement and drama and that "Mr. Ferrer's Dreyfus is a sad sack, a silent and colorless man who takes his unjust conviction with but one outburst of protest and then endures his Devil's Island torment lying down.
 He is a chilly hero who stirs mere intellectual sympathy."